Community Supported Agriculture (C.S.A.)

 What is CSA?

 Community Supported Agriculture has been a way for farmer’s to sell directly to its immediate community, for over 25 years.
 Basically, you the consumer, buy “shares” in the farm’s crops.
-In return for your “share”, or membership, you receive a box of organic, 100% local, seasonal produce.
+In return for your “share”, or membership, you receive a box of organically grown, 100% local, seasonal produce.

 What will be in my CSA box?

-Your box will include the freshest, seasonal produce we have.
+Your box will include freshly harvested seasonal produce, rich in flavor and nutrients because we harvest when ripe, at the peak of nutritional content.
 While vegetables are the bulk of what you will receive, we do have some fruits that will be included as well.
 During the winter you will see more greens, root vegetables such as potatoes, beets and carrots, and onions.
 During the summer you will see more squash, strawberries, citrus, avocados, tomatoes, etc. As we are at the mercy of Mother Nature, your box will vary from week to week.

 How does the membership work?